 Actuarial calculations reflect a long-term perspective.
 For a newly hired employee, actuarial calculations will take into account the employee's entire career with the employer and also take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
 In many cases actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2020, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2021, are presented below:

-Inflation 3.00 percent
+Inflation

-Future salary increases, including inflation 3.50 percent to 18.20 percent
+Future salary increases, including inflation

-COLA or Ad Hoc COLA 2.5 percent
+COLA or Ad Hoc COLA